IRMVLab/UniHand/README.md

 <a id="label-hand-object-contact-and-separation-timestamps"></a>

-### Label hand-object contact and separation timestamps
+### Label Hand-Object Contact and Separation Timestamps

 - Contact/separation timestamps are crucial for training Uni-Hand, since trajectory data alone is insufficient to generate the gripper’s grasping actions.
 Please refer to [our paper](https://arxiv.org/pdf/2511.12878) for more details.
 - ⚡ We have provided the [contact/separation labels](https://pan.sjtu.edu.cn/web/share/9421c56ce687119ad67c14af6fc58aa6) of the toy dataset under the `unihand/data_utils` folder.
 You can manually label the timings of your own videos and organize them as `date_folders.csv`.